Contact

 • Association of German Transport Companies (VDV)

 To minimize the risk of child labor, Vossloh, as a rule, does not employ anyone under the age of 14 or 15 (depending on the legal provisions in the different countries).
 In addition, the majority of Vossloh’s production facilities are located in Europe.
 Employees under the age of 18 are usually apprentices.
 The instructors responsible for them are duty-bound to observe all the relevant labor law and occupational safety rules and provisions.
 A whistle-blower hotline is available in order for possible misconduct to be reported.
-No human rights violations were reported in the 2022 fiscal year (2021: also no reports).
+No human rights violations were reported in the 2023 fiscal year (2022: also no reports).

 More recent major partnership contracts such as joint venture agreements generally already include the Vossloh Code of Conduct and, therefore, also its human rights aspects as mandatory conduct rules.
 The same applies to contracts with intermediaries (e.g. commercial agents and distributors).
+Strategic suppliers are required to recognize the Vossloh Code of Conduct for Business Partners, which has been available in revised form since 2023 and also includes significant obligations to protect human and employee rights.

 The various Vossloh companies subject their suppliers and intermediaries to intensive preliminary checks before concluding a contract with them.
 Here the company has so far not had cause to check compliance with human rights.
+This result was confirmed in 2022 in a risk assessment of the supplier portfolio in 15 Vossloh units supervised by an independent auditing firm.

 Adherence to local laws and standards (for example, minimum wage or fundamental labor law conditions) is an integral part of Vossloh’s compliance obligations.
 The European Works Council, the Group Works Council, the Executive Board and Corporate Human Resources regularly communicate at Vossloh in order to guarantee the flow of information, discuss scope for improvements, address new issues together and tackle these in projects.

-Data security and privacy
+Data protection and privacy

 The protection of personal data is a matter of importance to Vossloh.
 The company revised its data protection management system to comply with the European General Data Protection Regulation (GDPR) and adjusted the organization in accordance with the new legal requirements.
 It is binding for all Vossloh companies and all staff worldwide, even outside the European Union.
 Compliance with the Vossloh Data Protection Policy is monitored by appointed data protection officers and data protection coordinators, as well as a data protection committee at the Vossloh AG level that meets regularly.